Skip to main content

 }

-This part of groovy script returns the logical values back to the system.
-And is used to display the response.
+This section of the Groovy script returns the logical values to the system and is used to display the response.

 4. Create Trigger